Kiran-Rao/kiran-rao.github.io/docs/unpublished/2024-06-13-git-config.md

 One approach is to punish the behavior.
 "I should train myself to be better at typing so that I don't make this mistake".

 I disagee.
-I don't want to be punished.
+I shouldn't be punished for this.
 Avoiding `git git` doesn't improve the structure of my thinking.
-So I've smoothed over that papercut.
-The `!exec` command executes a terminal command.
+I've smoothed over this papercut using the `!exec`, which executes everything after as a terminal command.
-In this case running `git` again with all the same arguments.
+In this case running `git` again with all additional arguments.
 It's also recursive!

-[gti](https://www.cyberciti.biz/linux-news/linux-unix-desktop-fun-gti-get-jeep-car-when-you-mistype-git/) is good fun, but an example of punishing the user for mistyping `gti` instead of `git`.

 ## Auto setup remote